Written by Daniel Mariotti

 Carole A. Feuerman is acknowledged as one of the three major American hyperrealist sculptors that started the movement in the 1970s.
 Easier for her to express her emotions through sculpture than through her words, she tells stories of strength, survival, and balance.
 Her artwork is in numerous collections that include that of His Majesty the Emperor of Japan, William and Hillary Clinton, Malcolm Forbes, and spans four continents in four decades.
 Feuerman seeks to connect with her viewers on an intuitive level, evoking emotion and engagement.
 It is often the viewer’s participation, or the object/viewer relationship, that completes her work.
 Feuerman maintains two studios in New York and New Jersey.
 On an ongoing basis, Feuerman’s work can be seen in selected galleries and museums worldwide.

 We’ve worked with Feuerman for a while and on over 30 projects together!
 We feel like we have a true collaboration with her between foundry and artist; sometimes having to come up with innovative solutions to ideas and designs.
-Though a “traditional” sculptor, Feuerman doesn’t shy away from using new technology such as 3d modelling and CNC milling machines to push her work in monumental directions.
+Though a “traditional” sculptor, Feuerman doesn’t shy away from using new technology such as 3d modeling and CNC milling machines to push her work in monumental directions.

 One of the most challenging pieces we helped Carole with was Double Diver, which now permanently stands at NetApp’s campus in Sunnyvale California.